-Nightmares and crying out in your sleep may be very frightening but are normal.
-Difficulty getting to sleep, or waking up in the night and being unable to get back to sleep are also common.
+Nightmares and crying out in your sleep may be very frightening but are not abnormal.
+Difficulty in getting to sleep, or waking up in the night and being unable to get back to sleep are also common.
 A couple of days without a good night's sleep can be very trying and will probably increase your irritability and stress.
 Fatigue and depression may also bring on a general soreness all over your body and a susceptibility to illness.